 If you would like to request a roommate for your session, you can do this during the registration process.

-Are vaccines mandatory for students, staff, and faculty during the 2021 sessions?
+Are vaccines mandatory for students, staff, and faculty during the in-person sessions?

 COVID-19 vaccines are not mandatory for Student Conference attendance.